 If you know anything about Ypsilanti, you know that the automobile industry is a big part of its history.
-Guest blogger Emma Schulte shares how you can experience the pivotal role Ypsilanti played in the automotive industry.
+Read how you can experience the pivotal role Ypsilanti played in the automotive industry at the Ypsilanti Automotive Heritage Museum.

 Ypsilanti has been home to many memorable automobiles from different manufacturers throughout the years.
-To house these vehicles and educate visitors on Ypsi’s involvement on the city’s part in the industry, there is the Ypsilanti Automotive Heritage Museum, which is the next stop on our Ypsilanti Museums Tour!
+To house these vehicles and educate visitors on Ypsilanti’s involvement on the city’s part in the industry, there is the Ypsilanti Automotive Heritage Museum.

 The museum has some crowning jewels located right inside its doors.
 It houses the 1952 Hudson Hornet, which was coined as the Fabulous Hudson Hornet during the win of the 1953 NASCAR Championship by Herb Hornet, which is considered to be the most valuable car in the exhibit.
 Another unique car at the museum is a 1991 Chevrolet Caprice police car that was manufactured at the Willow Run Assembly Plant.

-If you’re like me and don’t know a lot about cars, the museum is perfect for you.
+Even if you don’t know a lot about cars, the museum is perfect for you.
 There are helpful signs in front of every car that explains to you the significance and details of each car—they have over thirty cars on display!
-The museum workers know everything about the cars, so if you have any questions (I had a lot) they are great at answering them.
+The museum workers know everything about the cars, so if you have any questions, they are great at answering them.
 In addition to fully-intact cars, the museum also has a collection of other automotive accessories.
 They have large engines on display, signage, and early notes from the history of the pre-war dealership.

 Auto Heritage Museum is also involved in a slew of different local events.
 On Thursday nights during the summer, they sponsor the Depot Town Cruise Nights, which you’ve probably witnessed.
 People from all over the area bring their unique, old-fashioned cars to the different themed nights and are entered in a contest to win airshow tickets, and even be entered in a drawing for a grand prize.
-These nights start June 15.
+Depot Town Cruise Nights start in June.